emadha/eloquent-views/README.md

 <a href="https://packagist.org/packages/emadha/eloquent-views"><img src="https://poser.pugx.org/emadha/eloquent-views/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://github.com/emadha/eloquent-views/blob/master/License.md"><img src="https://poser.pugx.org/emadha/eloquent-views/license.svg" alt="License"></a>
 </p>

-A Composer Package to add views to eloquent models
+*A Composer Package to attach a render method to eloquent models.*

+I find it easier to render models views using a single line of code like `model->render('view');` instead of going to controller, or having it inside a `@include` in blade, or by using multiple lines of code to achieve that.
+With this package, you can easily do so.

 ## Requirements

-This package requires Laravel 5.8 or higher, PHP 7.2 or higher and a database that supports `json` fields and MySQL compatible functions.
+This package requires Laravel 5.8 or higher, PHP 7.2 or higher.

 ## Installation